-If you could personify Tesla — give it a name, voice, clothing — what would it look like?
-Tesla wouldn’t be blue collar.
+If you could personify Tesla — give it a name, voice, and clothing — what would it look like?
+Tesla wouldn’t be blue-collar.
 He might be a retired astronaut named Vince, who’s athletic, well-dressed, and dammit, he looks good in a suit.
 And what about Ford?
 Well, he’s probably a “whatever it takes to get the job done” sort of guy with a wife, three kids, and a dog.
 His standard uniform is jeans and a t-shirt.
 And what about Corvette?
-Well, she’s a successful business woman, driving off into the sunset, with sunglasses and a quiet smirk, completely aware of how cool she looks.
+Well, she’s a successful businesswoman, driving off into the sunset, with sunglasses and a quiet smirk, completely aware of how cool she looks.

 Here are three reasons why your brand needs a distinct voice — and the value this voice will provide for your company.

 A distinct voice provides your customers with an experience.
 When you invite your audience to your website, social media post, or video ad, you’re inviting them to an experience.
 One primary reason that experience might not leave a lasting impression is that the voice isn’t specific.
 It doesn’t have anything to differentiate it from any other brand.
 Take these two social media posts for example.
 Which one stands out?

 Both of these tweets were posted by travel companies advertising deals in December.
 While they’re similar, one is better at capturing your attention.
 The second tweet speaks its own humorous language — consistent across all its channels — to draw you into their deal, while the first tweet communicates its message without much personality.

 2. To Be Relatable

 Your target demographic speaks a certain way — whether it’s 15-year-old snowboarding enthusiasts or 30-year-old city dwellers who work in media.
 Each member of those audiences has commonalities that you can use to your advantage.
 You can talk to them in a way that’s familiar and deliver content that meets them where they’re at.